Study Course in Tropical Medicine & Hygiene (leading to the Diploma in Tropical Medicine & Hygiene)

 Fees and application form

 The cost of attending the Glasgow course in session 2019/20 is £2400.
-Exam fees for the RCP examination are paid separately by you directly to the RCP (and were £229 in 2018, but at the discretion of the RCP).
+Exam fees for the RCP examination are paid separately by you directly to the RCP (and were £229 in 2018 and 2019, but are at the discretion of the RCP).

 Please note that in order to sit the examination, you will require a primary medical qualification recognised by the RCP.
 If you are in doubt, please check directly with the RCP before you apply for this course.
 The decision on exam eligibility lies with RCP.
 You can download the regulations for the DTMH examination here.
 Contact details for RCP enquiries can also be found on this page.

 Please note that the RCP regulations state that all assessments are conducted in English and that they recommend an IELTS 7.5.
 However, candidates do not need to have taken IELTS, or any other language examination, to sit the DTMH exam.